-After we had produced the first draft of this paper, we discovered that Chen, Jang, and Chang (2013) had used USPTO data to examine R&D cooperation between Chinese and foreign inventors and Jang, Wang, and Chen (2012) used USPTO data to compare this activity in India and China.
+3. After we had produced the first draft of this chapter, we discovered that Chen, Jang, and Chang (2013) had used USPTO data to examine R&D cooperation between Chinese and foreign inventors and Jang, Wang, and Chen (2012) used USPTO data to compare this activity in India and China.
 While there is some overlap between the purely descriptive parts of their papers and our work here, there are also important differences.
-Our paper considers both co-invention and multinational sponsorship of indigenous inventor teams, whereas they consider only the former.
+Our chapter considers both coinvention and multinational sponsorship of indigenous inventor teams, whereas they consider only the former.
 The econometric approach taken by these two papers differs entirely from ours.
 In particular, we focus on patent quality as revealed by patent citations, whereas their work does not.

-4 U.S. patents have been used to measure inventive output in Britain (Griffith, Harrison, and Reenen 2006), Japan (Branstetter and Sakakibara 2002), and Israel (Trajtenberg 2001).
-At the same time, we recognize that the use of U.S. patents as an indicator of inventive output of another country poses potential problems, and we include a discussion of these later in the paper.
+4. US patents have been used to measure inventive output in Britain (Griffith, Harrison, and Van Reenen 2006), Japan (Branstetter and Sakakibara 2002), and Israel (Trajtenberg 2001).
+At the same time, we recognize that the use of US patents as an indicator of inventive output of another country poses potential problems, and we include a discussion of these later in the chapter.